Welcome to today's edition of the Rush 24-7 podcast.

 They didn't have National Weather Persons Day in 1744.

-Anyway, national weather, happy National Weather Persons Day, wherever you are celebrating it today.
+Anyway, National Weather, Happy National Weather Persons Day, wherever you are celebrating it today.

 I love that.

-Fabula, fabulous song.
+Fabulous, fabulous song.

-He will return uh tomorrow, all being well.
+He will return tomorrow, all being well.

 I can barely sleep over it.